 Professor at The European Graduate School / EGS

-In addition to numerous book chapters and articles, Ruda has authored several books:
+In addition to several edited collections and numerous book chapters and articles, Ruda has authored several books:

 Indifferenz und Wiederholung.
 Freiheit in der Moderne (Konstanz University Press, 2018 – forthcoming as Indifference and Repetition with a preface by Alain Badiou in 2022) examines problems arising from “mythical” understandings of freedom that take to freedom to be a natural given and identify it as a natural human capacity.
 In Gegen-Freiheit.
 Komik und Fatalismus (Konstanz University Press, 2018) and Abolishing Freedom.
 A Plea for a Contemporary Use of Fatalism (Nebraska University Press, 2016) he shows how and why only a form of fatalism, notably comic fatalism allows for an overcoming of this myth of the givenness of freedom and demonstrates that “fatalism is the only possible stance that allows us to think freedom without being indifferent.”

 For Badiou.
 Idealism Without Idealism (with a preface by Slavoj Žižek, Northwestern University Press 2015) is an in-depth exploration of the dialectical kernel of Alain Badiou’s work and elaborates how it allows for a new reading of central figures from the history of philosophy (Plato, Descartes, Hegel and Marx); in Hegel’s Rabble.
 An Investigation into Hegel’s Philosophy of Right (with a preface by Slavoj Žižek, Continuum 2011) Ruda presents the first systematic investigation of the Hegelian problem of the rabble, arguing that in it we encounter a problem that “Hegel is able neither to resolve nor to sublate”, which at the same time complicates all standard readings of Hegel’s notion of the state.